functionland/fx-fotos/README.md

 ## Components descripction

-The components are as follows:
+The components are as what follows:
 ### PhotosContainer
 **Purpose:** this component is responsible for getting the photos and videos from storage and feed the AllPhotos component with storage photos.
 - this component include the PinchZoom component and AllPhotos component